-- A. No landlord shall evict a Commercial Tenant in the City of Culver City during the term of the Public Order, as supplemented, amended, or extended, if the Commercial Tenant is able to show an inability to pay Rent due to circumstances related to the COVID-19 pandemic, which include one or more of the following: - 1.
+- A. No landlord shall evict a Commercial Tenant in the City of Culver City during the Moratorium Period, if the Commercial Tenant is able to show an inability to pay Rent due to circumstances related to the COVID-19 pandemic, which include one or more of the following: - 1.
 Loss of income due to a COVID-19 related workplace closure or partial closure - 2.
 Child care expenditures due to school closures; - 3.
-Health care expenses related to being ill with COVID-19;
+Health care expenses related to being ill with COVID-19; - 4.
+Expenses or loss of income due to caring for a member of the tenant's household who is ill with COVID-19; or - 5.
+Reasonable expenditures that stem from government-ordered emergency measures.

-- 4. Expenses or loss of income due to caring for a member of the tenant's household who is ill with COVID-19; or - 5.
-Reasonable expenditures that stem from government-ordered emergency measures. - B. Loss of income includes, but is not necessarily limited to, loss of business income from the Commercial Property and loss of personal income from the Commercial Tenant's outside employment. - C. A Landlord is prohibited from charging or collecting late charges or fees when payment of Rent is delayed for the reasons set forth in Section 4.A. - D. A Landlord may not unreasonably prohibit an Affected Tenant's subleasing of the Commercial Property or assignment of the Lease.
-The Landlord must provide a written statement of the reasons for prohibiting subleasing or assignment and provide a copy to the Affected Tenant and the Economic Development Division. - E. If the term of a Commercial Tenant's Lease expires during the Local Emergency Period but the Commercial Tenant is unable to remove their personal property due to circumstances related to the COVID-19 pandemic, the Landlord may not attempt to collect holdover Rent during the Local Emergency Period. - F. A Landlord may not use the eviction process to seek Rent that is delayed for the reasons set forth in Section 4.A and these Implementation Measures.
-A Landlord may not engage in constructive eviction of an Affected Tenant, such as denying access to the Commercial Property or actions caused directly by Landlord or by a person or circumstance within Landlord's control, whereby the property is rendered wholly or substantially unsuitable for the use for which it was leased. - G. Nothing in the Public Order or these Implementation Measures relieves Landlord or the Affected Tenant of their respective maintenance and repair obligations and their obligations to pay taxes and assessments under the Affected Tenant's Lease or their respective obligation to provide the utilities and other services required by the Affected Tenant's Lease. - H. Nothing in the Public Order or these Implementation Regulations nullifies or supersedes the Affected Tenant's right to early termination under the terms of the Lease or relieves the Affected Tenant of its other obligations under the Lease relating to early termination.

-I. Until 12 months after expiration of the Local Emergency Period, a Landlord may not use the eviction process to seek Back Rent from an Affected Tenant who was unable to pay Rent during the Local Emergency Period.
+- B. Loss of income includes, but is not necessarily limited to, loss of business income from the Commercial Property and loss of personal income from the Commercial Tenant's outside employment. - C. A Landlord is prohibited from charging or collecting late charges, fees or interest when an Affected Tenant is unable to pay Rent during the Moratorium Period for the reasons set forth in Section 4.A. - D. A Landlord may not unreasonably prohibit an Affected Tenant's subleasing of the Commercial Property or assignment of the Lease.
+The Landlord must provide a written statement of the reasons for prohibiting subleasing or assignment and provide a copy to the Affected Tenant and the Economic Development Division. - E. If the term of a Commercial Tenant's Lease expires during the Moratorium Period but the Commercial Tenant is unable to remove their personal property due to circumstances related to the COVID-19 pandemic, the Landlord may not attempt to collect holdover Rent during the Moratorium Period. - F. A Landlord may not use the eviction process to seek Rent that is delayed for the reasons set forth in Section 4.A and these Implementation Measures.
+A Landlord may not engage in constructive eviction of an Affected Tenant, such as denying access to the Commercial Property or actions caused directly by Landlord or by a person or circumstance within Landlord's control, whereby the property is rendered wholly or substantially unsuitable for the use for which it was leased. - G. Nothing in the Public Order or these Implementation Measures relieves Landlord or the Affected Tenant from (i) making payments to third parties as may be required by the Affected Tenant's Lease, such as paying taxes or assessments, or (ii) performing their respective non-monetary obligations as may be required by the Affected Tenant's Lease, such as performing maintenance and repairs or providing utilities and other services. - H. Nothing in the Public Order or these Implementation Regulations nullifies or supersedes the Affected Tenant's right to early termination under the terms of the Lease or relieves the Affected Tenant of its other obligations under the Lease relating to early termination. - I. Until the expiration of the 12-month grace period, a Landlord may not use the eviction process to seek Back Rent from an Affected Tenant who was unable to pay Rent during the Moratorium Period for the reasons set forth in Section 4.A.